google/sbom-conformance/README.md

 A PDF of the specification can be found in https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf.
 The checker in this library verifies the minimum required "Data Fields", but not the minimum required "Automation Support" or the minimum required "Practices and Processes".

+This checker does not consider `NOASSERTION` to be valid for the Version, Supplier, or Relationships checks.

 #### Author

 This refers to the "Author of SBOM Data" data field in the NTIA specification.
 It is a top-level check that passes if the [Creator](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#68-creator-field) field contains at least one entry.